Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Acrylic Latex Paint:

-• High-quality acrylic latex paint also offers some flexibility, but it’s less effective than elastomeric paint for covering cracks.
+• While high-quality acrylic latex paint provides some flexibility, it is generally less effective than elastomeric paint when it comes to covering cracks.

 2. Crack Width Consideration: